FireScroll/FireScroll/README.md

 # FireScroll 🔥📜

-The config database to deploy everywhere.
+The config database to deploy everywhere, without the complexity of other multi region dbs.

 A highly available multi-region config database for massive read scalability with a focus on low latency and high concurrency.
-Have replicas in any number of regions without impacting write or read performance of other nodes in the cluster.
+Have replicas in any number of regions without impacting write or read performance of other nodes.

 Perfect for config management in all regions.
 Serve sub-ms reads from disk to your APIs and services in the same datacenter.

-Useful for low-latency cases that can tolerate sub-second cache-like behavior such as:
+Useful cases that can tolerate sub-second cache-like behavior such as:
 - DNS providers serving DNS records
 - Webhost routing (e.g. Vercel mapping your urls to your files and functions)
 - Feature flagging and A/B testing